jmulleda/iss-tracker-phyton/README.md

 # ISS-Tracker - Tracking the International Space Station

-ISS Tracker is a python script to collect real-time information related to the International Space Station (ISS) just from your terminal.
+ISS Tracker is a python script to collect real-time information related to the International Space Station (ISS).

 This script uses [WTIA](https://wheretheiss.at/w/developer) and [Open Notify](http://open-notify.org/Open-Notify-API/) APIs to get the information related to ISS.

 ## Information Provided